 (4) Mr. Captain has audio recordings of two of Tiffany’s therapy sessions conducted a few days before her death.
 (She apparently is the one who recorded them.)
 He is correct that they are very weird and that the therapist was not following anything close to appropriate professional practice.
 However, he has incorrectly denounced the therapist as Jonathan Weedman.
 When this began, I called Dr. Weedman’s voice mail after hours, and the voice on his outgoing message tape isn’t even remotely close to that on the therapy tapes.
-Instead, it appears to be a different Jonathon who is not a licensed therapist, who has an office nearby.
+Instead, the voice on the tapes appears to be a different Jonathon who is not a licensed therapist, who has an office nearby.
 The fact he doesn’t have a license doesn’t prevent him from doing “life coaching” which is what he appears to be doing.
 Also, this Jonathon writes occult mysteries based on Taoist philosophy.
 He’s even read one of them online.
 Not only is his voice a perfect match for the one on the therapy tapes, but he’s talking about exactly the same things–sometimes in the same words–as the things said on Tiffany’s therapy tapes.